-Once you’ve decided to make the decision to live a life free from drugs and alcohol, you may want to consider asking a clinical professional about medication assisted therapy as a part of your treatment.
+Once you’ve decided to live a life free from drugs and alcohol, you may want to consider asking a clinical professional about medication-assisted therapy as a part of your treatment.
 Some of the most common medications you may read about are Suboxone, Vivitrol, Antabuse, Methadone, and Campral.
-Though these medications can’t get you clean on their own.
-What these drugs do is help to curb cravings and lessen the negative side effects of withdrawal symptoms that make recovery so difficult.
-It’s important to find a medication that will adequately serve your needs while reducing the possibility for abuse.
+These medications can’t get you clean on their own, but they do help to curb cravings and lessen the adverse side effects of withdrawal symptoms that make a recovery so difficult.
+It’s important to find a medication that will adequately serve your needs while reducing the possibility of abuse.

 The opioid crisis claimed the lives of more than 20,000 Americans in 2016.
-The drug Vivitrol was developed in order to address this growing problem concerning deaths from opioid overdose and abuse.
+The drug Vivitrol was developed to address this growing problem concerning deaths from opioid overdose and abuse.
 Vivitrol is a drug that helps those recovering from addiction prevent relapse.
-It is an extended release, injectable form of naloxone, which acts as an opiate antagonist.
+It is an extended release, injectable form of naltrexone, which acts as an opiate antagonist.
 What this means is that it essentially blocks the effects of opioids on the brain.
-It was initially approved by the FDA in 2010 for treating addiction.
+The FDA initially approved it in 2010 for treating addiction.
 Vivitrol was the first non-narcotic, non-addictive, extended release medication approved for this kind of treatment.

 Suboxone is a combination of two different drugs: buprenorphine (an opioid activator) and naloxone (an opioid antagonist).
-This combination of opposing forces provides a way for addicts to gradually wean themselves off of their pre-existing addiction while minimizing the effects that full on withdrawal would otherwise trigger.
-Suboxone is administered with a light film or pill and is indicated for treatment of opioid dependence and should be used as part of a complete treatment plan to include counseling and psychosocial support.
+This combination of opposing forces provides a way for addicts to gradually wean themselves off of their pre-existing addiction while minimizing the effects that full-on withdrawal would otherwise trigger.
+Suboxone is administered with a light film or pill and is indicated for the treatment of opioid dependence and should be used as part of a complete treatment plan to include counseling and psycho-social support.

 How Does Vivitrol Work